daronphang/programming-resources/cloud-computing/AWS/services/database/RDS.md

 ### Read replicas

+Replication is performed asynchronously for read replicas.
 You can scale the read workload of your DB by creating replicas (maximum of 15 replicas).
 However, **write is only performed to the main DB**.

 For multiple Availability Zones, you can create a **failover DB** in case of an outage.
 It is only active if the failover is triggered.